HYPOALLERGENIC DOG BREED?

 Choosing the right dog breed can actually minimize allergies or asthma by strengthening a child's immune system, medical facts, statistics…

 No. But these breeds are best for allergy sufferers.

 Asthma and allergy rates are soaring but not due to pets, in fact, having a dog strengthens a child’s immune system.

 No breed is actually hypoallergenic but the European Respiratory Journal reports that a dog can boost the immune system in young children.
 Dr. June McNicholas states “pet ownership was significantly associated with better school attendance rates.”
 The 2002 study at Warwick University determined that children with dogs were more exposed and therefore the immune system, being challenged, became stronger.
-More studies, more evidence to support allowing an asthmatic child the companionship of the right breed.

 The American Hairless Terrier which is mostly hairless and dander-free, comes in a variety of skin colors and yes, they often have freckles!
 The AHT averages under 15 pounds, loves children and can play all day.
 Talk about bragging rights, your child won't stop talking about his hairless dog!
 More info on the American Hairless.

 Most experts agree that dander (skin flaking) is part of the allergy problem.
 The best control for dog dander is regular bathing and obviously, hairless or tight-coated breeds are easier to pop in the sink or tub.
 While this doesn't make the dog hypoallergenic, it does reduce dander.
 (Dander, by the way is why people with asthma or COPD should never live with birds.)